Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/MUST id="android-logging-info" %} use the `Logger.info` logging level when a function operates normally.

-{% include requirement/MUST id="android-logging-trace" %} use the `Logger.debug` logging level for detailed troubleshooting scenarios.
+{% include requirement/MUST id="android-logging-debug" %} use the `Logger.debug` logging level for detailed troubleshooting scenarios.
 This is primarily intended for developers or system administrators to diagnose specific failures.

-{% include requirement/MUSTNOT id="android-logging-sensitive-info" %} send sensitive information in log levels other than `Logger.trace`.
+{% include requirement/MUSTNOT id="android-logging-sensitive-info" %} send sensitive information in log levels other than `Logger.debug`.
 For example, remove account keys when logging headers.

 {% include requirement/MUST id="android-logging-no-sensitive-info" %} only log headers and query parameters that are in a service-provided "allow-list" of approved headers and query parameters.
 All other headers and query parameters must have their values redacted.